up9inc/tutorials/consul/docker-compose/README.md

-# Using Consul and UP9, to infer test-suites from traffic with Docker-Compose
+# Infer tests, mocks & observability from traffic with UP9, Consul & Docker-Compose

 This repo demonstrates how to create traffic-inferred tests, contracts, observability and more that represent real-life application behavior.